Home

 Serving at the Holy Liturgy

 Since the earliest times young men served in the altar.
 This is important work as it enables the Bishop or Priest to concentrate on the prayers.
 The traditional vesture for a server is the Stichar, which was originally a decorated garment which covered the toga in the Eastern Roman Empire.
 The vesture assists the server to step into the role and stay focused upon spiritual work.
 We have a number of servers at St Elisabeth's who greatly add to the solemnity of the service and therefore the sense of holiness.
 Some new vestments have just been made for them at the Convent of St Elisabeth, in Minsk.
 Some of the funding for this has come from Lena Miloshovich in memory of her mother Dushanka.
+The recently acquired red vestments are the kind donation of Subdeacon Pavel Lisitsin.
 Father Paul is very grateful for those who assist him in the altar.
-If you are interested in serving in the altar, please talk to Reader Chad.
+If you are interested in serving in the altar, please talk to Subdeacon Chad or Father Paul.

 Fr Paul, Subdeacon Chad and Baby Anna